United States Nuclear Regulatory Commission - Protecting People and the Environment

 Environmental Impact Statement

-On December 30, 2009, INIS submitted an Environmental Report (ER) for the proposed IIFP FEP/DUP deconversion facility.
-The ER provides the applicant’s assessment of the environmental impacts of the proposed commercial facility.
-As required by the National Environmental Policy Act (NEPA) and NRC regulations in 10 CFR Part 51, the NRC must develop its own assessment, which will be documented in the EIS.
+On December 30, 2009, INIS submitted an Environmental Report for the proposed IIFP FEP/DUP deconversion facility.
+The Environmental Report provides the applicant's assessment of the environmental impacts of the proposed commercial facility.
+As required by the National Environmental Policy Act (NEPA) and NRC regulations in 10 CFR Part 51, the NRC must develop its own assessment, which is documented in the EIS.

 For more information about NEPA and the environmental review process, see Frequently Asked Questions About NRC's Role under the National Environmental Policy Act.
-To learn more about environmental reviews for nuclear materials sites, see Materials Environmental Reviews Under the National Environmental Policy Act (NEPA).
+To learn more about environmental reviews for nuclear materials sites, see Materials Environmental Reviews.

 As part of the scoping process, the NRC staff conducted a public meeting on the scope of the EIS for the proposed IIFP FEP/DUP on July 29, 2010.
-Comments received from the public are used by the NRC staff to determine the range of actions, alternatives, and potential impacts to be considered in the EIS, and to identify significant issues related to the proposed action, as summarized in the Scoping Report.
-The NRC staff is developing a draft EIS for public comment, and will publish a notice in the Federal Register once the document has been completed; see Major Milestones above.
+Comments received from the public were used by the NRC staff to determine the range of actions, alternatives, and potential impacts to be considered in the EIS, and to identify significant issues related to the proposed action, as summarized in the Scoping Report.

 To top of page